A Survey Of Cross-lingual Word Embedding Models: Word-Level Alignment Models

-Rather than just performing one step of refinement, \citeauthor{Artetxe:2017acl} propose a method that iteratively learns a new mapping by using translation pairs from the previous mapping.
+Rather than just performing one step of refinement, \citeauthor{Artetxe:2017acl} (2017) propose a method that iteratively learns a new mapping by using translation pairs from the previous mapping.
 Training is terminated when the improvement on the average dot product for the induced dictionary falls below a given threshold from one iteration to the next. \citeauthor{Ruder2018a} (2018) solve a sparse linear assignment problem in order to refine the mapping.
-As discussed in Section~\ref{sec:brief_history}, the refinement idea is conceptually similar to the work of \citeauthor{Peirsman2011} (2010, 2011) and \citeauthor{Vulic:2013emnlp} (2013), with the difference that earlier approaches were developed within the traditional cross-lingual distributional framework (mapping vectors into the count-based space using a seed lexicon). \citeauthor{Glavas2019} (2019) propose to learn a matrix $\mathbf{W}^{s\rightarrow t}$ and a matrix $\mathbf{W}^{t\rightarrow s}$.
+As discussed in Section~\ref{sec:brief_history}, the refinement idea is conceptually similar to the work of \citeauthor{Peirsman2011} (2010, 2011) and \citeauthor{Vulic:2013emnlp} \citeyear{Vulic:2013emnlp}, with the difference that earlier approaches were developed within the traditional cross-lingual distributional framework (mapping vectors into the count-based space using a seed lexicon). \citeauthor{Glavas2019} (2019) propose to learn a matrix $\mathbf{W}^{s\rightarrow t}$ and a matrix $\mathbf{W}^{t\rightarrow s}$.
 They then use the intersection of the translation pairs obtained from both mappings in the subsequent iteration.
+In practice, one step of refinement is often sufficient as in the second iteration, a large number of noisier word translations are automatically generated \cite{Glavas2019}.

 While refinement is less crucial when a large seed lexicon is available, approaches that learn a mapping from a small seed lexicon or in a completely unsupervised way rely on refinement \cite{Conneau2018,Artetxe2018b}.